Parents’ Neighborhood Changing as Old Friends Move Away

 When a person develops any form of dementia, it is difficult for family and friends to witness their diminishing capacity and the...

-Watching a loved one move through the stages of Alzheimer’s disease (AD) can be one of life’s toughest and most heartbreaking challenges....
+Watching a loved one move through the stages of Alzheimer’s disease (AD) can be one life’s toughest and most heart-breaking challenges.
+If...

 Wouldn’t it be nice to be a family caregiver who never gets frustrated and is an eternal optimist?
 Maybe there are some...